jakeane/cs76_assignments/pa3/report.md

 It seemed intuitive to maintain the values of previous board states over the course of multiple iterations.
 However, I think it removes optimality.
 The values saved at depth `i` do not always account for values at `i+1...inf`.
 Therefore, it seems to be detrimental to maintain previous values.

+As a note, another potential constraint could be nodes searched.

+#### Transposition Table and Zobrist Hashing

+This does seem to work to an extent.
+However, I think it can help further optimization at a given depth.
+In the description section, I gave a reason as to why depth is important in the table with an example.
+Now, let's switch it around.
+Given a board state, there is a stored value at an early depth, so it's value should be more accurate.
+Then, when reaching that same board state at a later depth, we can get a less approximated evaluation for that board state.
+It would essentially "extend" the depth of our agent, thus optimizing it's performance alongside runtime.

+#### Opening book

+An interesting observation with the opening book feature is when only one agent is using it.
+Due to the 'sub-optimal' moves that the 'non-opening-book' AI selects, the opening book (or at least the one I downloaded) runs out of moves much much earlier (like 3 moves in as opposed to 10).
+Maybe a larger opening book is needed...

+#### Null Move Pruning

+It seems that optimality is lost with this implementation, as its movement decisions strayed from the optimal choices.
+However, this could be because I tested this on a relatively shallow depth, and the advantages of this implementation could not be leveraged.
+Regardless, it seemed to optimize a bit, as the number of nodes visited did go down.